Company Administration in Ireland

 Irish companies require at least one individual over the age of 18 to act in the capacity of director, corporate directors are not allowed.
 Section 10 of the Companies Act changes the requirement that at least one of the directors be resident in the EU.

-That means that a company all of whose directors are resident in, say, the UK, will not require a bond or certificate of a real and continuous link with one or more activities in the State.
+That means that a company all of whose directors are resident in, say, in France or Germany, will not require a bond or certificate of a real and continuous link with one or more activities in the State.

 Where there is no director of the company whom will be resident in the EU the alternative of a Non Resident Director Bond can be put in place.
 We can arrange for a bond to be deposited with the Irish government on your behalf.

 In simple terms, the directors constitute the decision making body of a company commonly known as the board of directors and are liable at law for a company’s actions.
 The directors have a duty of care to the shareholder(s) of the company to act in the company’s best interests, even where doing so might come into conflict with their own personal interests.
 The concept of a company being a fully separate legal entity to the directors is accepted in law in Ireland, save where they have acted in a fraudulent and/or reckless manner which could not be deemed reasonable by normal standards.
 In this case, the corporate “veil” can be lifted fully exposing the individuals behind a company to the full rigours of both civil and criminal law.
 However, in the vast majority of cases this will not occur provided the board of directors have acted in good faith even if their decisions have negative consequences for the company.

 A company secretary occupies a pivotal position in an Irish company and has direct legal responsibility to maintain company records, file annual returns and/or carry out any other functions that may be elucidated within the constitution.
 A company secretary has a duty of care to the shareholders.
 The secretary may be an individual or a body corporate and can be resident or registered anywhere.